OpenRockets/web-dev-error-solutions/errors/css/css-challenge-building-a-3d-card-effect-with-pure-css/README.md

+# 🐞 CSS Challenge:  Building a 3D Card Effect with Pure CSS

 This challenge focuses on creating a visually appealing 3D card effect using only CSS.
 We'll achieve this using shadows, transforms, and transitions to simulate depth and a hover interaction.
 This example uses plain CSS3, but similar effects can be achieved with CSS frameworks like Tailwind CSS by leveraging their utility classes.